lroellin/lroellin.github.io/apps/hash-calculator/index.md

 ## Known Issues
 * Two shortcuts in Start Menu
-  * ClickOnce generated two Start Menu shortcuts because of a configuration error.
-One of them points to an older release.
+  * ClickOnce generated two Start Menu shortcuts because of a configuration error in an old release.
+One of them points to an outdated version.
 To get rid of this, uninstall the app (via Programs & Features) and re-install again, it will delete all shortcuts.
+* My hash value files are not found
+  * Hash Calculator only supports a limited range of hash files.
+The file names are displayed in the GUI and it only supports files of the following formats
+    * <hash><space><anything> (tools like md5sum)
+    * <hash>

 ## Open Source
 This tool is open source with an MIT license.
 You can fork it on [Github](https://github.com/lroellin/Hash-Calculator).